AnimosWorkshop/Sor-Vault/Temuþen/Actions and Derived Nouns.md

 * satū - to touch
 * selū - to flow
 	* sel - water
+* septū - to verify
+	* septieþ - truth
 * skalū - to defend / to protect
 	* skalieng - shield / armor / wall
 * soknū - to attempt / to try